gnicol/GitSwarm/perforce_swarm/doc-ee/integration/kerberos.md

-For GitSwarm EE users to be able to use either `basic` or `negotiate` authentication with older git versions, it is possible to offer Kerberos ticket-based authentication on a different port (e.g. 8443) while the standard port will keep offering only `basic` authentication.
+For GitSwarm EE users to be able to use either `basic` or `negotiate` authentication with older git versions, it is possible to offer Kerberos ticket-based authentication on a different port (e.g. 8443) while the standard port continues offering only `basic` authentication.

 * Edit `/etc/gitswarm/gitswarm.rb`: